MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/index.md

 ---
-title: "Platform Features"
+title: "Xamarin.Forms Platform Features"
-description: "Take advantage of platform-specific features with Xamarin.Forms" ms.prod: xamarin ms.assetid: 2C6CE42C-E380-4BB9-90CC-D0F4E60C4C03
+description: "This guide explains how to take advantage of platform-specific features in Xamarin.Forms applications by using a variety of techniques." ms.prod: xamarin ms.assetid: 2C6CE42C-E380-4BB9-90CC-D0F4E60C4C03 ms.technology: xamarin-forms
-ms.technology: xamarin-forms